 She since has worked in graphic design, and in the past few years has come back to drawing things by hand.
 Selfishly, I’m very glad she did, because meticulous doesn’t even begin to explain it.
-Her work satisfies the OCD in me, while her use of color creates a calming effect.
+Her work satisfies my need for organization, while her use of color creates a calming effect.
+Her work makes one want to sit down and dive into her pieces, following the delicate lines and getting lost in the forms that she creates.

 You were recently in Hong Kong for a while and now are back in Norway.
 How did you like HK and why the move back to Oslo?
 What are some of the most striking differences between Asia and Scandinavia?